ooni/spec/nettests/ts-017-web-connectivity.md

 ## Expected impact

-Ability to detect if the websites being tested are reachable and if not what is the reason for them not being reachable.
+Ability to detect if the websites being tested are reachable and if not what are some of the reasons for them not being reachable.

 ## Expected inputs